KiraAurelius/AR-Entertainment/Personas/Teacher&Dev.md

 ## Lucy
 ![Lucy](https://gitlab.ecs.vuw.ac.nz/-/ide/project/course-work/swen303/2021/project1/t1/argroup1p1/tree/master/-/Images/Lucy.png/)
  * Description
    - Lucy is a 23 years old domestic university student living on Terrace Street in Te Aro.
 She's studying at Victoria University of Wellington and currently is on her 4th and final year.
 Lucy major in Computer Graphics.
-Being on her last year she's been actively working on many projects and keeping up with her studies.
+Being on her last year she's been actively working on many projects and keeping up with her studies as well as being tutors.
  * Activities
    -	Lucy spends most of her days either studying in library or working on mini-projects.
 She has a strict rules of not working on the weekends so she relaxes by going to town and hanging out.
  * Attitudes